 CMC-7 is one of two major typefaces used for magnetic ink character recognition (MICR), along with E-13B.
 It includes the ten digits plus five control characters; internal, terminator, amount, routing, and an unused character.
 CMC-7 was developed by Groupe Bull in 1957 and is used in France, Italy, Brazil, Mexico and elsewhere.
 [Wikipedia]

 Berthold Fototypes offered a font for their Diatype that includes both E-13B and CMC-7, latter with an uppercase alphabet.
+Monotype offered an alphabet as well.
 Linotype CMC-7 is a digital version that also contains these alphabetic characters.
 It is used for the sample.

 Fonts In Use is a collaborative project and our collaborators are visitors like you!
 The uploading tool makes it simple to contribute your own work or other typography you admire.